CodeLikeAGirl18/compSys-e2019-pub/tools/vm/README.md

 https://www.virtualbox.org/

+### macOS permissions
+On newer macbooks the installation can fail.
+In that case you need to the Security & Privacy setting and give the installation program full permissions.

 ### Virtualisation Technology
 For efficiently running the VM you need to have enabled Intel Virtualisation Technology (Intel VT) or AMD-Virtualisation (AMD-V), depending on your processor provider.
 It you get the error